bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: You still have number one, the difference in on-chain costs, which is more than double a witness size.
 And the other thing, this is simpler, but have they done the FROST stuff in the VLS setting as well?
 That's the main motivating factor we've been going in that direction.
 Should someone get that far before we double the force close cost for everybody to make potentially small use case in terms of no reviews are actually possible?

-Speaker 9: I think we should defer to [Redacted] for the details there, but I don't think we're adamant about it.
+Speaker 9: I think we should defer to [redacted] for the details there, but I don't think we're adamant about it.
 It's just that it seems simpler is what they’re saying.

 Speaker 2: Yeah, probably so.
 I spent most of my time on the on-chain stuff, and maybe this is my recency bias of this is the last thing I worked on compared to this is the earlier thing.
 But, at least, our code base, which is updating assumptions of: Okay, you need a control block.
 You need a tab tweak.
 This thing is slightly different.
 Are you doing a key spend or a key — that was kind of dominating a lot of our review cycle, but granted that I did do the non-stuff a lot earlier on the process.
 This was kind of like: Okay, like get into that stuff.
 But that's just like at least one data point at least where I happen to spend a significant time, but you know, somewhat skewed.